Plain English Summary

 Where is the study run from?

-We have 21 hospitals across the UK (Oxford, Aylesbury, Nottingham, Westcliff-on-Sea, Romford, Portsmouth, Birmingham, Derby, Leeds, Sunderland, Dudley, Reading, Gateshead, Great Yarmouth, Harlow, Belfast), Ireland (Dublin), Norway (Kristiansand), Germany (Jena) and Portugal (Lisbon) taking part in this study.
-The lead centre is the Nuffield Orthopaedic Centre, Oxford, UK.
+21 hospitals across the UK (Oxford, Aylesbury, Nottingham, Westcliff-on-Sea, Romford, Portsmouth, Birmingham, Derby, Leeds, Sunderland, Dudley, Reading, Gateshead, Great Yarmouth, Harlow, Belfast), Ireland (Dublin), Norway (Kristiansand), Germany (Jena) and Portugal (Lisbon).
+The lead centre is the Nuffield Orthopaedic Centre, Oxford (UK).

 When is study starting and how long is it expected to run for?